 PTC administers the ABNM written Recertification examination twice a year at dates listed on the ABNM (http://abnm.info) web site.
 The Recertification examination can only be administered on these pre-established dates.
-The ABNM Recertification examination is conducted electronically via a computer interface and is now available at numerous testing centers across the United States thus providing testing centers in convenient locations for most exam candidates.
+The ABNM Recertification examination is conducted electronically via a computer interface and is now available at hundreds of testing centers across the United States thus providing testing centers in convenient locations for most exam candidates.
 The administration of the ABNM Recertification examination is the same as that for the ABNM Part I-Written examinations.
 Please see Section II for details as to how to locate a test center and for how the ABNM Recertification examination is conducted.

 The current fee for the ABNM – Written Recertification Examination in Neurophysiologic Monitoring is $650.

-Diplomates may apply for recertification within two years prior to the expiration of their certification period by having fulfilled the CME requirements and completing an application for recertification.
-Such application shall be provided by the Board upon request to any Diplomates in good standing at the time of the Recertification examination.
+ABNM Diplomates may apply for recertification within two years prior to the expiration of their certification period by having fulfilled the CME requirements and completing an application for recertification.
+Note that ABNM Diplomates must take and pass the recertification examination while being in good standing as an ABNM Diplomate at the time of the Recertification examination.
 Current ABNM Diplomates who apply to sit an ABNM recertification examination that is scheduled on a future date after their ABNM certification has expired will not be eligible to sit the Recertification examination.
 Any certification granted under this process will be for a period of ten additional years beyond the initial certification period.

 - Retaking a written examination consisting of general questions on topics within specialties chosen by the ABNM.

-- Effective January 17, 2014, documentation of a minimum of 45 Continuing Medical Education (CME) Credits in the completed “ABNM Record of CME in Clinical Neurophysiology”.
+- Documentation of a minimum of 50 Continuing Medical Education (CME) Credits in the completed “ABNM Record of CME in IONM & Clinical Neurophysiology”.

-- CME credits may be obtained at any time during this five year period but must total 45.
+- CME credits may be obtained at any time during this five-year period but must total 50.

 - The acceptance or denial of all CME credits submitted with an application for ABNM Recertification will be at the discretion of the ABNM and may not be appealed.